 Step 1: Removing Furniture

 First of all, start by removing the furniture and clearing out space.
 Take out all the belongings and make sure that you have enough space to clean every spot.
 There are furniture coasters and felt pads all across the homes, as well as blankets that you can use to slide the heavy furniture with ease.
-Don’t shy away in asking your friends and family for help.
+Don’t shy away from asking your friends and family for help.
 A tip here is always to remove the furniture coasters because any able-bodied creature might be able to slide it around.

-However, the problem arises when you are living in a small space or has a lot of furniture around.
+However, the problem arises when you are living in a small space or have a lot of furniture around.
 If this is the case, you can adopt the trick of clearing one side after the other.
 Move all the furniture and belongings to one side of the room and clean the spacious part.
 Then, move the things back to cleaned space and wash out the remaining area.

 Step 2: Dusting and Vacuuming

 Also, there are instances when you will find abrasives stuck with your vacuum wheels.
-Especially if the tires are of plastic, things can get a bit tough.
+Especially if the tires are made of plastic, things can get a bit tough.
 People spend a lot of energy and effort to move these vacuums around.
 Moreover, the coffee grounds, gravel, and other abrasives that get attached to the wheel of your vacuum may act like sandpaper.
 If this happens, you will end up destroying the wood.
 There will be scratches and deep gouges all around.

 Sweeping or vacuuming with the grains of wood can come in very handy.
 It allows you to pick up the additional dirt.
 Moreover, there are times when you will find dirt trapped in the joints.
 Using a top quality vacuum cleaner can help you get rid of it as well.

 Furthermore, there are some convenient attachments available with vacuums.
 For instance, you can use the stair wand attachment.
-While most of the people use it for cleaning the area across stairs, you can benefit a lot from it by cleaning the edges of the wall.
+While most people use it for cleaning the area across the stairs, you can benefit a lot from it by cleaning the edges of the wall.
 The dust around baseboards can be trapped easily with this tool.

 There are times when you’ll be looking to keep the furniture at its place while you are cleaning.
 But at the same time, there is a desire to get rid of the dust and dirt that is underneath your couch.
 You can do it with the help of stair wand or upholstery attachments that are available with the best lightweight vacuums.
 However, the traditional method of using an extended dust mop can’t be overlooked.